Apress/developing-solutions-for-microsoft-azure-certification-companion/ch11/README.md

 ## Notes

-If you already worked through Chapter 6, you don't need to do anything else with Azure Functions (unless you didn't implement the `GetMovies` code).
+If you already worked through Chapter 6, you don't need to do anything else with Azure Functions (unless you didn't implement the `GetTopMovies` code).
 If the `GetTopMovies` and `Function1` code is uncommented and working, you are ready to complete this project, and you don't need to do any more work with the function app (it doesn't matter if you chose isolated or non-isolated).

 In the case where you skipped chapter 6, or you just want a fresh start, you could deploy a new consumption tier Function App and make sure that you have deployed two HTTP trigger functions (the default for `Function1` and another for the `GetTopMovies`).